toschivictor/nextjs-patterns/README.md

 ## Using Docker

 Install Docker on your machine.
-Build your container: `docker build -t nextjs-poc .` Run your container: `docker run -p 3000:3000 nextjs-poc` You can view your images created with docker images.
+Build your container: `docker build -t nextjs-patterns .` Run your container: `docker run -p 3000:3000 nextjs-patterns` You can view your images created with docker images.